Klamath Basin

 Reports:

-Energy Pricing and Irrigated Agriculture in the Upper Klamath Basin, Dr. William Jaeger, Oregon State University, 2004
+Energy Pricing and Irrigated Agriculture in the Upper Klamath Basin by Dr. William Jaeger (Oregon State University, 2004)

 National Wildlife Refuges

-Klamath Advocates Go To Court Over Wildlife Mismanagement, January 18, 2017
+Klamath Advocates Go To Court Over Wildlife Mismanagement (Jan.
+18, 2017)

 WaterWatch and our conservation allies have filed litigation in federal court against the U.S. Fish and Wildlife Service for failure to follow federal law in the creation of the Comprehensive Conservation Plan for the Klamath Basin National Wildlife Refuge Complex.

-Seventeen organizations ask Interior Secretary Jewell to deliver the water that Lower Klamath National National Wildlife Refuge is legally entitled to in order to support fall migration on the Pacific Flyway, and reduce the risk of lethal disease outbreaks.
+Seventeen organizations have asked Interior Secretary Jewell to deliver the water Lower Klamath National National Wildlife Refuge is legally entitled to in order to support fall migration on the Pacific Flyway, and reduce the risk of lethal disease outbreaks.

-Office of the Inspector General, U.S. Dept. of Interior’s Audit of the Bureau of Reclamation’s Klamath Basin Water User Mitigation Program, October 11, 2016
+Office of the Inspector General, U.S. Dept. of Interior’s Audit of the Bureau of Reclamation’s Klamath Basin Water User Mitigation Program (Oct.
+11, 2016)

 Report finds $32 million in taxpayer funds intended to boost water supplies for Klamath fish and wildlife instead went primarily to irrigators.

-WaterWatch and Portland Audubon Guest Opinion: Wyden legislation is not what the Klamath refuges need, Oregonian, June 27, 2015
+WaterWatch and Portland Audubon Guest Opinion: Wyden Legislation is Not What Klamath Refuges Need (The Oregonian, June 27, 2015)

 In a victory for the Klamath’s migratory waterfowl and other wildlife, a U.S. District Judge ordered the U.S. Fish and Wildlife Service (USFWS) to complete the long overdue “Comprehensive Conservation Plan” for Lower Klamath and Tule Lake National Wildlife Refuges.
 These plans require the USFWS to ensure commercial activities on refuge lands do not harm wildlife.

-Joint report by WaterWatch, The Wilderness Society, Oregon Wild, and Earthjustice
+A joint report by WaterWatch of Oregon, The Wilderness Society, Oregon Wild and Earthjustice